 Agendas and Packets

 At least 72 hours prior to each regular City Council meeting, agendas and agenda packets are available for review by the public during normal business hours (8:00 a.m. to 5:00 p.m., Monday through Friday) at Town Hall, 1198 El Camino Real, Colma, CA 94014.
-Agendas are available on the City Council Agenda page.
 Agendas and other notices are also posted on the Town’s official bulletin boards located:

-- at the Sterling Park Recreation Center, 427 F Street; and
+- in front of the Sterling Park Recreation Center, 427 F Street; and

 - on Clark Avenue, at the intersection of E Street.